-Configure access to workspaces
+Configure access to stores

 When a user launches a resource, the user’s device must be able to reach the Virtual Delivery Agent (VDA).
 For internal users, the endpoint must connect directly to the IP address of the Virtual Delivery Agent (VDA).
 Remote users can gain external access to their resources if you configure external connectivity with Citrix Gateway or the Citrix Gateway service.
-For information on enabling remote access to workspaces, see External connectivity in this article.
+For information on enabling remote access to stores, see External connectivity in this article.

 To configure access settings: